SSDD-2025/Grupo-16/README.md

 >[!IMPORTANT]
 >We have the guarantee that ID's are no repeated even when deletions are made because we use `@GeneratedValue(strategy = GenerationType.AUTO)` over every ID.
 This strategy does not recycle IDs.
 If the strategy changes, then deletion methods should also be changed.

+To conclude this brief section, it is important to mention that I contributed to the default database by adding three artists and a total of nine concerts, including past events to preserve the historical record.

 ## License
 This project follows the Apache 2.0 license regulations.
 For more information you can consult it [Here](LICENSE).